reactioncommerce/catalyst/package/src/components/DataTable/DataTable.md

 #### Types

-##### Standard selectable table data fetching and filtering
+##### Standard table

-This example is of a standard table what has selectable rows, bulk actions, filtering and pagination controlled by data from an API.
+This example is of the DataTable with selectable rows, bulk actions, filtering and pagination controlled by data from an API.
 Data fetching is simulated with a 200ms delay.

-This is the most common table type used in Reaction.
+This is the most common table setup used in Reaction.

 ```jsx
 import { useMemo, useEffect, useCallback } from "react";